ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

 ### Step 6: Consume Model Endpoints

 The *endpoint.py* script was used to interact with the deployed model via the REST endpoint.
-The **scoring_url** and the **key information** was modified to match the key for the model service and the URL that was generated after deployment.
-The URL is found in the Details tab, above the Swagger URI.
+The **scoring_url** and the **key information** was modified to match the key for the model service and the URL that was generated post deployment.
+The URL is found under the Details tab, above the Swagger URI.

 #### a.
 Output of Consuming Model Endpoint